jaason-shi/learning-hub-user-documentation/docs/task2.md

 ## To Submit Assignments

-1. From the home screen, tap the Courses tab to access the list of courses you are enrolled in.
+1. From the landing page, tap the Courses tab to access the list of courses you are enrolled in.

 2. Tap the course you want to submit an assignment for.